-Mr. Anonymous – Unfortunately, MF industry doesn’t work for its unit holders.
+Mr. Anonymous – Unfortunately, the MF industry doesn’t work for its unitholders.

 Every industry has its good, bad and ugly.
-But financial industry has more of bad and ugly.
+But the financial industry has more of bad and ugly.
 The quality of advisors in India is too bad.
 Investors should check what qualification they have.
 Most don’t have experience of understanding investing too.
 SEBI doesn’t have good certifications.
 It isn’t strict and extensive.
 Even a 10th Standard student without experience would clear those certifications.
-Most of the Advisors are basically distributors labeled as advisors.
+Most of the Advisors are basically mutual fund distributors labelled as advisors.

 Talking about AMCs, they are clearly favoring distributor led model.
 They are not educating investors when to buy and which funds to buy.
 Most CEOs and Fund Managers keep saying consult your advisors (basically distributors).
 If that is the case, why in hell are you offering direct plans?
 Isn’t it your job to educate investor when you have a scheme directly offered to him?

 I had seen misselling in 2007 too.
 A few fund managers were sceptical of valuations in capital goods and infrastructure.
 Still Infra and Natural resources funds were sold.
 I have one question for them, if they are reading this blog.
 If you are really honest, why are you hiding your salaries, your brokerage costs, your benchmark, expense ratios?
 Most large-cap funds have 30% Small & mid caps.
 Benchmark is Nifty 50.
 Why?
 Within Benchmark, they are not using Total Returns Index offered by exchanges?
-Holdings in their portfolio throw dividends too.
-Brokerage paid isn’t shown in annual reports.
+Holdings in their portfolio throw dividends too (something that can be used to live off dividends in India) Brokerage paid isn’t shown in annual reports.
 All transactions are shown net of brokerage costs.
 Why?
 Am I not suppose to know that you could have spent 1% in NAV to generate just 2% alpha on brokerage cost?
 What if the brokerage cost is paid to own sister concern to improve its profitability?

 If you are really performing fiduciary role better show all these details.
 If they are talking about good intentions, their actions tell us something else.